Unusual city tours in Berlin: Experience the real Berlin!

 Berlin-Mitte has a bunch of hidden backyards that are easily missed on the typical tourist paths.

-This tour leads you right to these backyards and starts at the Hackesche Markt.
-It goes through the Haus Schwarzenberg, the Hackeschen Höfe and the New Synagogue.
+This tour leads you right to these backyards and starts at Hackescher Markt.
+It goes through the historical House Schwarzenberg, the Hackesche Höfe and to the New Synagogue.

 Horse stables and old factory buildings turned into stylish restaurants and art galleries, but you still breathe the flair of isolation and hard work that once prevailed here.